-There is now a maximum interest rate which credit providers can charge, depending on the type of credit and when the credit was granted.
-The rate in most cases is based on a formula which is dependent on the South African Reserve Bank repurchase (repo) rate at the time that the credit was granted.
+There is now a maximum interest rate that credit providers can charge, depending on the type of credit and when the credit was granted.
+The rate, in most cases, is based on a formula that is dependent on the South African Reserve Bank repurchase (repo) rate at the time that the credit was granted.
 The repo rate is regularly adjusted over an 18-month cycle, so check with the Reserve Bank for the repo rate at the time that the agreement was signed.
-Currently the S.A Reserve Bank repo rate is 5.75% per year and the commercial banks' lending rate is 9.25%.
+For example, in 2024, the S.A.
+Reserve Bank repo rate was 8.25% per year, and the commercial banks' lending rate was 11.75%.